jonnew/Oat/README.md

 appreciable an increase in processing time because Oat components run in parallel.
-Instead, up to the limit of the number of hyperthreads/GPU resources your computer supports, the slowest component in a dataflow network will largely determine the speed of the processing network, rather than the number of components within the processing network.
+Instead, up to the limit of the number of hyperthreads/GPU resources your computer supports, the slowest component in a dataflow network will largely determine the speed of the processing rather than the number of components within the processing network.

 ### Resolution